LudwigStumpp/llm-leaderboard/README.md

 # 🏆 llm-leaderboard

 A joint community effort to create one central leaderboard for LLMs.
 Contributions and corrections welcome!

-Sources for the numbers are
+Sources for the numbers are added as links to the table.

 ## Interactive Dashboard